axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 Ronin uses the [Google](https://github.com/errata-ai/google) style for the [Google developer documentation style guide](https://developers.google.com/style).
-The style definitions are located in the `/static/styles` directory, and the Vale config lives in `/.vale.ini`.
+The style definitions are located in the `./github/styles` directory, and the Vale config lives in `.vale.ini`.

 ## Self-review checklist